nsheikh23/NCAA-ML/README.md

 1. Visualize NCAA Basketball and Football programs across the US
 2. Analyze state budgets and how they may impact sports programs
 3. Build Machine Learning models that predict:
-  a.
-Which conference should you go to in order to be drafted by NBA?
+  * Which conference should you go to in order to be drafted by NBA?
-  b.
-What is the probability of you getting drafted in the NFL?
+  * What is the probability of you getting drafted in the NFL?
 4. Host a serverless app

 ## Methods Used